Interview: Max Tegmark on Superintelligent AI, Cosmic Apocalypse, and Life 3.0

 Spectrum: At the conference in Puerto Rico established research priorities for AI safety.
 If a superintelligent AI is still far in the future, what practical computer science research can be now?
 And are you also funding philosophers and ethicists?

 Tegmark: There is an emerging field of AI safety research.
 Before our Asilomar conference (in January 2017), we had a two-day workshop in which all 37 teams funded by our initial grants presented their research.
-Someone said that you know that the field is a success when the talks start getting boring: These presentations were full of equations and matrices.
+Moshe Vardi said that you know that the field is a success when the talks start getting boring: These presentations were full of equations and matrices.
 You can see a list of all the research topics and publications on the Future of Life website.

 Most of the funding went to hard core computer science researchers to work on things like AI transparency, robustness, and value alignment.
 But we’re also funding people working on more ethical issues like lethal autonomous weapons and the impact of AI on work.
 They’re looking at questions like, if you produce all this wealth with AI, how do you distribute it?
 Ensuring that AI has a beneficial impact on our civilization can’t be done with equations alone.